 The negative messages adolescents absorb about who they are and what is expected of them will cause them to sink to that level instead of rising above it.

-Adults commonly project negative attitudes or stereotypes toward teens, which does them a disservice.
 Don’t let prejudice and cliche from society lead you astray.

 Parenting a teenager can be challenging, but it can also be one of the most fulfilling experiences in life.

 Don’t join the chaos when your teenager is angry

 Don’t escalate temper tantrum into a full-blown fight.
 Helping our teens regain control is more important than winning the fight.
 We need to stay calm even when our teens seem out of control.